Last Updated on October 13, 2020 by Nancie

-When larger nuisance birds dominate bird feeders, adding a cage feeder can let the little ones eat.
+When larger nuisance birds dominate bird feeders, adding a cage feeder can let smaller birds eat.
 My newest feeder is a Woodlink Squirrel-Proof Seed Tube Feeder in their Coppertop Tube Feeder Series.
 I like this feeder very much.

 Woodlink Feeder Size